erikpukinskis/module-library/README.md

 ## Why

 * We have an explicit reference, in software, of which dependencies are needed for a piece of code.
-This makes it easy to load that code in other places, like in the browser, without any kind of elaborate, declarative, filesystem-based, side-effect ridden build process.
-See [bridge-module](https://github.com/erikpukinskis/bridge-module)
+This makes it easy to load that code in other places, like in the browser (see [bridge-module](https://github.com/erikpukinskis/bridge-module)), without any kind of elaborate, declarative, filesystem-based, side-effect ridden build process.

 * We can pause and debug any part of the module loading process in the same process as our app